zhousarah/azure-compute-docs/articles/container-instances/container-instance-ngroups/container-instances-about-ngroups.md

 Yes, you can set the properties.elasticProfile.maintainDesiredCount bool property to true.

 It creates a new CG for every CG that is being deleted/detached from the NGroup.
-It tries to maintain the desiredCount property of the NGroup to it's set value.
+It tries to maintain the desiredCount property of the NGroup to its set value.

 It is useful when you want to use the NGroup as a *pool* which automatically gets replenished when you take away CGs from the pool for your workload scenarios.